Retirement: Now you get to do all the fun stuff!

 1. Start a vegetable garden

 Think of gardening as a hobby you can eat.
-And given how expensive food is getting, having even some free groceries is a good thing.
+And given how expensive food is, having even some free groceries is a good thing.

-Consider fruits and berries as well, for perennial produce.
-“How to Plan a No-Waste Garden” will help you get going.
+Consider fruits and berries as well for perennial produce.
+“How to Start a Vegetable Garden (That Won’t Overwhelm You)” will help you get going.
 Bon appetit!

 2. Map out your family tree

-For-profit websites relentlessly advertise their services on TV and online.
-Here’s a secret: You can generally find what you need for free, if you’re willing to do a little sleuthing.
+For-profit geneology websites relentlessly advertise their services on TV and online.
+Here’s a secret: You can generally find what you need for free if you’re willing to do a little sleuthing.
 Some say the detective work is as much fun as the discoveries.

 3. Learn a new language